fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-Here again the return values of the `sqlc`-generated query and the resolver generated by `gqlgen` are identical so we can simply return the result of the database query as the result of the resolver.

 ### Creating the GraphQL endpoint handlers

+In order to be able to run our server we will need to define a couple of handlers.
 Let's create a new file in the `gqlgen` sub-package directory:

 ```text
 > touch gqlgen/gqlgen.go
 ```

 We follow a pattern similar to our approach in the `pg` package.
-This new file will hold our custom code related to the `gqlgen` dependency:
+This new file will hold our custom code related to the `gqlgen` dependency so that we can keep the entire code that depends on `gqlgen` in a single subpackage of our application:

 ```go
 package gqlgen